 A Mental Health Hotline to Help Nurses

 Nurses are highly trained and used to managing pressure, healing others, and solving problems.
 However, the trauma of losing patients, high patient expectations, and adjusting to extra shifts can be stressful.
-Such factors are why organizations like the American Nursing Association (ANA) advocate for health systems and policymakers to prioritize nurses’ mental well-being.
+Such factors are why organizations like the American Nurses Association (ANA) advocate for health systems and policymakers to prioritize nurses’ mental well-being.

 When to Seek Help